fkolcu/cambridge-dictionary-ffextension/privacy-policy.md

 ---

-If you have questions or concerns about this privacy policy, please reach out through the official addon support page or repository.
+If you have questions or concerns about this privacy policy, please reach out through the addon support page or repository.